Welcome back everybody!

 It’s tax time!

-For our Dual Citizens we have a wonderful new spreadsheet for your bank account reporting obligations.
-You are going to love it!
+For our Dual Citizens we have a wonderful spreadsheet for your bank account reporting obligations with the addition of a US tab to help make the CRA T-1135 reporting simple.

 Let’s get going!!